 What Topics Are Covered in an Introductory Chemistry Class?

 In an introductory chemistry class, students learn basic chemistry knowledge and skills, like properties of solids, liquids and gases, chemical bonding and radioactivity.
 Students taking an introductory chemistry class may be majoring in chemistry, a science field, health care field or any other subject.
 Continue reading for more information about what you can learn in an introductory chemistry class.
-Schools offering Teaching - Science degrees can also be found in these popular choices.
+Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

 Introductory Chemistry Overview